A Light-Cone Approach to Higher-Order Cosmological Observables: Gauge-Invariant Variables and Observables

 Before proceeding with the computation of the angular distance–redshift relation, we first clarify the connection between our approach and the coordinate transformation methods employed in \cite{BenDayan:2012wi,BenDayan:2012pp,Fanizza:2013doa, Fanizza:2015swa,Marozzi:2014kua}.

-In the gauge transformation given by Eq.~\eqref{eq:gauge-trans-coord}, we have derived the conditions required to transform from a generic gauge fixing (later identified with the Poisson gauge) to the GLC gauge.
+In the gauge transformation given by Eq.~\eqref{eq:gauge-trans-coord}, we have derived the conditions required to transform from a generic gauge fixing (later identified with the PG) to the GLC gauge.
 Hence, the two systems of coordinates are related by

 where we recall that $y^{\mu}$ denote the coordinates in the PG, while $\tilde{y}^{\mu}$ correspond to the GLC coordinates.
 In other words, Eq.~\eqref{eq:coordinate-gauge-relations} explicitly provides the relations between our gauge modes and the fluctuations $\tau^{(1,2)},\,w^{(1,2)}$ and $\tilde{\theta}^{a(1,2)}$ first derived in \cite{Ben-Dayan:2012uam} through a full coordinate transformation stemming from